nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 ```

 <h3>Set up a new VirtualHost</h3>
-First we need to point /var/www to our /vagrant directory and create a
+First we need to point /var/www to our /vagrant directory.
 ``` puppet
 # /manifests/site.pp
 file {"/var/www":